Fukongfred/514-final-project/README.md

-# A cold but highly effective method to prevent oversleeping
+# ChillWake: A cold but highly effective method to prevent oversleeping
 **An alarm clock that only turns off after you take a swig of mouthwash.**

 ## Work Flow